 Ease of Use

 The Vue earned a 4 of 10 for ease of use, which is below average.
 The similar Zoe XL1 Best v2 received a noteworthy score of 8 for this metric.

 Fold and Unfold

-The Vue brakes are the most difficult to use.
+The brakes are the most difficult to use.
 These double action brakes are very stiff to set and release.
-The brakes are so stiff that if you try to release them with no weight in the seat the whole stroller will move away from you and the brakes will stubbornly remain engaged.
-They are not sandal foot friendly.
+They are so stiff that if you try to release them with no weight in the seat, the whole stroller will move away from you and the brakes will stubbornly remain engaged.

 Thanks to the Vue's double-sided seat with a seat bottom both in front and behind the seat back, the storage bin is virtually inaccessible.
 It has an access flap in the front, but the opening is too small for a diaper bag and is better suited to a few diapers and a sippy cup.
 It isn't the smallest bin in the group, and it can carry 10 lbs, but the 4-inch high access hole is seriously limiting.

-The Vue has a large canopy with a UP rating of 50+.
-It offers great coverage as long as the seat isn't reclined, but there is no peek-a-boo window, so you won't be able to see baby while pushing (above left).
+The canopy is large with a UP rating of 50+.
+It offers great coverage as long as the seat is upright, but there is no peek-a-boo window, so you won't be able to see baby while pushing (above left).
 The shade rotates depending on which direction baby is sitting, facing the pusher (above right) or facing the world.

-The Vue has a 5-point harness with shoulder straps that are easy to adjust and waist straps with two adjustment points that are hard to use.
-Changing the height is also difficult because you will have to unthread the entire strap through two plastic pieces to rethread it through the back of the seat.
+The 5-point harness has shoulder straps that are easy to adjust and waist straps with two adjustment points that are hard to use.
+Changing the height is also tricky because you will have to unthread the entire strap through two plastic pieces to rethread it through the back of the seat.